-But even as a negative, this cosmetic display encourages investor males who are willing to go hunting and bring back supplies to the whole female coalition.
-Cosmetically decorated females who create a big show of solidarity against alpha males ensure that investor males will get the fitness rewards.
+But even as a negative, this cosmetic display is encouraging to investor males who are willing to go hunting and bring back supplies to the whole female coalition.
+Those cosmetically decorated females who create a big show of unity and solidarity against alpha males ensure that investor males will get the fitness rewards.
 It is fully in the interests of investor males to sexually select females belonging to ritual cosmetic coalitions, because they then eliminate competition from the would-be alphas.